Let me know what you're looking for:

 I have received coaching from the very best.
 My presenter work with the BBC, in both radio and TV projects, has further honed my skills.

-My type of voice is one of those rich neutral English accents and I can also use my natural North West UK/Manchester accent.
+My type of voice is one of those rich Northern English accents.

-I also speak ‘Queen’s English’; Received Pronunciation for all you fans of 'Downton Abbey'.
-I am a voice over artist capable of character voices in a recording session.
+I am also a voice over artist capable of character voices in a recording session.

 did you know?